Geodesically Complete Curvature-Bounce Inflation: Closed-universe scalar perturbations and numerical implementation

 For the explicit solved model used in the body of the paper, this limit is numerically very close to unity.
 The important point for the present Appendix is that it is finite on the solved background.
 Therefore

 so the canonicalization factor has a genuine finite bounce limit in the low-$n$ sector studied in the body of the paper.
-This statement is model-specific: it is a property of the solved background considered here, not a general theorem for arbitrary closed-FRW bounces.
+This statement is model-specific: it is a property of the solved background considered here, opposed to a general theorem for arbitrary closed-FRW bounces.